skinos7/doc/com/modem/lte.md

     "ssim":"soft backup simcard function",                         // [ "disable", "enable" ]
     "ssim_cfg":                                                    // settings of soft backup simcard save here, the json be used when "ssim" value is enable
     {
-        "mode":"Specify the operator",                                                   // [ "signal", "plmn" ], "signal" for test and use the The best signal operator, "46000" for china mobile, "46001" china union, "46003" for china telecom
+        "mode":"Specify the operator",                                   // [ "signal", "plmn" ]
+                                                                            // "signal" for test and use the The best signal operator
+                                                                            // "46000" for china mobile
+                                                                            // "46001" china union
+                                                                            // "46003" for china telecom
         "signal_failed":"Check the signal failed how many times to switch the simcard",  // [ number ] "dial_failed":"connect to internet failed how many times to switch the simcard", // [ number ] },

-    // SMS
+    // SMS configure
     "sms":"SMS function enable or disable",
     "sms_cfg":
     {